iansinnott/iansinnott.github.io/source/_posts/2015-01-08-new-site-is-live.md

 ---
-title: "New Site Is Live"
+title: New Site Is Live
 ---

 Yup, the new site is up and running!
 It's been a bit of a long time coming, but my new website is finally live online.
 If you're interested you can check it out at my home page here: [iansinnott.com](http://iansinnott.com).